 Manipulation of polarised light is the underlying technological principle behind TN display.
 When light enters the TN cell, the polarisation state twists with the director of the liquid crystal material.

-Advantages of TN LCD panel
+The benefits: Advantages of TN LCD panel

 The inherent advantages of TN LCD panels made twisted nematic LCD technology a dominant and almost universal display technology used in portable electronics during the 1990s.
 Take note of the following advantages of TN LCD panels over other display technologies: